brozena/brozena-old.github.io/_includes/about.md

 I play drums and [tabla](/tabla/) and spend time between [New York](https://danweiss.net) and Pennsylvania to pursue this.

 I practice Zen Buddhism at the [Endless Mountain Zendo](http://www.endlessmountainzendo.org) in Stillwater, PA.
+Lately I've been attending local Quaker meetings in State College.

 ### A few of my favorite things